devgaganin/Save-Restricted-Content-Bot-V2/README.md

 - **Broadcast**: Send messages to all users using the `/broadcast MESSAGE` command.
 - **Batch Processing**: Two modes available, `/bulk` and `/batch`, for efficient batch operations.
 - **User Bot Login**: The `pro` method allows saving restricted pictures from DMs or bots.

+&&&&& and many more have a look below

 ### Available Commands